kfjahnke/envutil/README.md

       --stblur EXTENT                sblur and tblur OIIO Texture Options --conservative YESNO           OIIO conservative_filter Texture Option - pass 0 or 1 parameters for mounted image input:
-      --mount IMAGE PROJECTION HFOV  load non-environment source image --facet IMAGE PROJECTION HFOV YAW PITCH ROLL load oriented non-environment source image
+      --facet IMAGE PROJECTION HFOV YAW PITCH ROLL load oriented non-environment source image

 The input can be either a lat/lon environment image (a.k.a. 'full spherical' or 'full equirect' or '360X180 degree panorama') - or a 'cubemap' - a set of six square images in rectilinear projection showing the view to the six cardinal directions (left, right, up, down, front, back).
 The cubemap can be provided as a single image with the images concatenated vertically, or as six separate images with 'left', 'right' etc. in their - otherwise identical - filenames, which are introduced via a format string.

-On top of 'full' environment images, envutil can also process 'mounted' images: images with a given projection and hfov which may or may not cover the entire 360X180 degrees.
+On top of 'full' environment images, envutil can also process 'mounted' images: images with a given projection, hfov, yaw, pitch and roll which may or may not cover the entire 360X180 degrees.
 If the 'full environment' isn't covered, lookup in areas outside the mounted image are returned as black or transparent black.
-A variation of mounted images are 'facets' - they aren't mounted 'straight ahead' but assigned an orientation with three Euler angles.
+The virtual camera's orientation and a facet's orientation are given with the same set of three 'Euler angles'.
+If you pass the same values for the virtual camera's yaw, pich and roll as for a facet's yaw pich and roll, both will cancel each other out.

 envutil only processes sRGB and linear RGB data, the output will be in the same colour space as the input.
 If you use the same format for input and output, this